 Desert bighorn sheep once occurred throughout the Trans-Pecos region of Texas, and were distributed throughout 16 mountain ranges with an estimated population of 1,000–1,500 individuals during the 1800s.
 However, by the 1930s the population was estimated at approximately 300 individuals and their distribution had diminished to only four mountain ranges (Baylor, Beach, Carrizo, and Sierra Diablo Mountains).
 By the 1960s, it is believed that desert bighorn sheep had been extirpated from Texas.

-Preliminary results indicate that soft-release for translocated desert bighorn sheep is not necessarily beneficial to survival.
-We have found that soft-released individuals had roughly three times the amount of mortalities, over the study’s duration, than hard-released individuals.
+Preliminary results indicate that soft release for translocated desert bighorn sheep is not necessarily beneficial to survival.
+We have found that soft-released individuals had roughly three times the amount of mortalities over the study’s duration than hard-released individuals.
 Resident individuals showed the highest overall annual survival, which was expected given their familiarity with the landscape.
-As for translocated desert bighorn sheep, the hard-released individuals showed higher overall annual survival rates when compared to the soft-release individuals.
+As for translocated desert bighorn sheep, the hard-released individuals showed higher overall annual survival rates when compared to the soft-released individuals.
 Our results also indicate that season has a large effect on mortality rates of desert bighorn sheep on an annual basis.
 The information gathered from this study is a key attribute when considering release methods for desert bighorn sheep translocation.
 The results will aid wildlife professionals in decision-making for future desert bighorn sheep restoration in Texas.